 - Action items should be highlighted and positive.
 Underline action items or even separate them in bullets to give visual cues to their importance.
 Readers will focus better on positive words rather than negative, so state negative messages in the most positive light to make them more palatable.
 Focus on what is, rather than what is not.

 - Develop a friendly business writing voice.
 This will create a sense of familiarity for readers, making them more open to what you have to say.
 Inject confidence, and courtesy, always using non-discriminatory language to avoid offense and apparent bias.
 Write at the audience reading level or below.

 In general, I don’t recommend phone text messaging or Instant Messaging for business purposes, unless the recipient already knows you well.
 Emails are acceptable, but keep these to one page, addressed to one person, with meaningful subject lines, and use that spell checker.

-Always remember that even the best written message can’t convey the body language and emotions of the sender.
-If the subject is sensitive or the message can be easily misinterpreted, don’t use email or anything written, but pick up the telephone or meet in person instead.
+Always remember that even the best-written message can’t convey the body language and emotions of the sender.
+If the subject is sensitive or the message can be easily misinterpreted, don’t use email or text — pick up the telephone or meet in person instead.

 Who you are — and who you can be — depend on the image your writing communicates to the mind of the receiver.
 That image is set more by the way you write, than by the content of your message.
 For business, skip the storytelling and the colorful language of Mark Twain, unless you want to date your company and your savvy to his era.